Skip to main content

 Debug symbols

 In order to get the most out of CodSpeed reports, debug symbols need to be enabled within your executable.
+In the example above, this is done by setting CMAKE_BUILD_TYPE to RelWithDebInfo.

-Testing the benchmarks locally
+Running the benchmarks locally

 Simply execute the compiled binary to run the benchmarks.